racalcity-maker/brocker_esp32s3/docs/TEMPLATE_GUIDE.md

 3. **Scenario** (auto-generated)
    - `signal_complete`: publish ON, play complete track, delay by `signal_on_ms` if set, then publish OFF.
 4. **Heartbeat flow**
-   - Every MQTT message on `laser/heartbeat` marks progress; if >1.5s without heartbeat, runtime pauses audio and resets accumulation.
+   - Every MQTT message on `laser/heartbeat` marks progress; if >1.5s without heartbeat, runtime pauses audio and freezes the timer at the current value.
+   - Publishing to `laser/reset` (or your reset topic) instantly stops the hold track, clears accumulated time, and lets you start over.
 5. **Verification**
    - Publish heartbeat once per second for 20s → scenario triggers.
-   - Drop heartbeat (>1.5s) → audio pauses, progress resets.
+   - Drop heartbeat (>1.5s) → audio pauses, progress stays at the last value until heartbeats return.

 ---